-It is the policy of the university to require regular, punctual attendance at all classes.
-However, the university recognizes that attendance policies may vary from department to department and in course to course.
+It is the policy of the university to require regular, punctual attendance in all classes.
+However, the university recognizes that attendance policies may vary from department to department and from course to course.
 The university has no mandatory class attendance requirements except:

 - Each faculty member will inform students of the course attendance policy at the initial class meeting.

 - Students are responsible for understanding the attendance policy for each course in which they enroll and for meeting the attendance requirements.

 Religious Holy Days